Bubblin-Superbooks/purell/README.markdown

 ```

-The responsibility to convert `Markdown Compatible HTML (Sanitized)` into a Superbook is left with [m2s](https://github.com/bookiza/m2s).
+The responsibility to paginate `Markdown Compatible HTML` (the sanitized.html file) into a Superbook is left with [h2s](https://github.com/bookiza/h2s).

 ### License